(Philippians 4:2–3) Reconcilable Differences

 Finally, after a perfect day at the orchard, we drive home as our children keep saying over and over again, “Thanks so much, Mom and Dad . . . you guys are great!”
 But the real day often looks vastly different.

 Here’s what actually happened.
 It was a disaster from the start.
-We were late leaving and I had to basically order everyone into the van.
+We were late leaving, and I basically had to order everyone into the van.
 I called ahead and found out the apple orchard closed at 5:00 PM, and we weren’t going to get there until after 4:00.

 We argued about it until the kids interrupted us with their own series of arguments.
-I turned around, nearly driving off the road and yelled, “Knock it off . . .
+I turned around, nearly driving off the road, and yelled, “Knock it off . . .
 I’m arguing with your mom.”

 When we pulled into the apple orchard, we ended up with only an hour before closing time.
 The entrance fee was outrageous because they knew we wouldn’t stay long – but they didn’t budge.

-We parked and I told the kids, “Hurry up and get out, so you can have some fun.”
+We parked, and I told the kids, “Hurry up and get out, so you can have some fun.”

 After what seemed like a few minutes, we had to load the kids back in the van.
 On the way home, we stopped at McDonald’s and got everyone an apple turnover.
 That was as close as we got to tasting any apples that day.

 This father – who is also a pastor – applies the event as he writes, “Unfortunately, family life and church life are often the same; the events, surprises, and situations of life aren’t usually ideal.
-That’s why we have to practice grace . . . grace in the midst of real life and real community among real people just like us.”i
+That’s why we have to practice grace . . . grace in the midst of real life and real community among real people just like us.” i

 Well put.
 Grace is defined as unmerited favor.
 We often think of the word grace when we think of how God treats us – with unmerited, undeserved favor.